SEND Information Report September 2017

 The Headteacher decides on the deployment of resources for Special Educational Needs and Disabilities, in consultation with the school’s Local Governing Board (LGB) on the basis of needs in the school.

-The Head Teacher and the SENCo discuss all the information they have about SEND in the school, including:
+The Head of school and the SENCo discuss all the information they have about SEND in the school, including:

 the children getting extra support already